-The CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
+The CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code) requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.

-At the balance sheet date the following amendments to existing standards have been published as part of the annual improvements to IFRS Standards but not yet adopted.
+At the balance sheet date, the following amendments to existing standards have been published as part of the annual improvements to IFRS Standards but not yet adopted.
 None of these are expected to impact the Council's Statement of Accounts:

-- IAS 8 Definition of Accounting Estimates - IAS 1 Disclosure of Accounting Policies - IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction - IFRS 3 Updating a reference to the Conceptual Framework
+- IAS 8 Definition of Accounting Estimates - IAS 1 Disclosure of Accounting Policies \Amendments to IAS1 and IFRS Practice Statement 2) - IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction - IFRS 3 Updating a reference to the Conceptual Framework

-IFRS16 Leases has been introduced by the 2022/23 code, but only for those authorities that have decided to adopt IFRS 16 in the 2022/23 year.
+IFRS16 Leases has been introduced by the 2022/23 code, but only for those authorities that have decided to adopt IFRS16 in the 2022/23 or 2023/24 years.
 The mandatory introduction of the standard will be from 1 April 2024, and therefore included in the 2024/25 Statement of Accounts.